divertingPan/minecraft_22_middle_school/README.md

 # minecraft_22_middle_school
-This is a Minecraft 1.18.2 save with the map of Xinxiang No.22 middle school.
+This is a Minecraft 1.18.2 save with the map of Xinxiang No.22 middle school with no external mods and blocks.

 This project was initially started on Aug.
 18. 2013 when the first block was placed.
 I keep constructing it till today.
 I think it's great to save it on Github and share it.
 The modeling is coarse at the edges of the map.
 After the main campus is done, I may consider fixing the edges.

 The campus is mainly based on the school in 2012.
 The real campus is changed totally (maybe the only same thing is the building on the street).
-The reference of the following construction is only the photos or even our memory.
+The reference of the following construction is only old photos or even our memory.

 The interior is difficult to reproduce.
 We need to open our minds to designing it.